-Questions or themes to explore: How we structure or make sense of material culture is terribly important, but is the Type/Variety system the best means of imposing order on artifacts?
+How we structure or make sense of material culture is terribly important, but is the Type/Variety system the best means of imposing order on artifacts?

 Are types real?
 How do Kreiger, Ford, Gifford, and the views expressed in the O'Brien, Lyman, and Schiffer text agree or disagree in regards to their views on artifact typologies?
 Should symbols be considered in artifact typologies?
-Most ceramic typologies are based on sherds, not on whole vessels; does this conceivably complicate matters?

-Read Chapter 3 (pp. 80-120) of Trigger 2006 (A History of Archaeological Thought)
+Read Chapter 3 and 4 (pp. 80-165) of Trigger 2006 (A History of Archaeological Thought)